 An award decision for an entering student is based on calculated financial eligibility, academic credentials presented upon admission, and availability of funds for the program of study.
 Returning students are awarded aid comparable to what they were offered as entering students, provided renewal criteria are met.

 To request reconsideration of a need-based financial aid decision:

 - Submit a letter of appeal requesting reconsideration of your current aid decision to the assistant director responsible for your application.
 Provide specific information about any change in your family’s financial situation or extenuating circumstances.
 Also, include an estimate of the amount of aid your calculations suggest you will need.
 Appropriate documentation must be included.

 - If you have not yet sent the documents listed below to Boston University (BU cannot access documents you may have sent to CSS/IDOC at the request of another university), please submit:

 - A complete, signed (even if e-filed) copy of your U.S. federal income tax return, as submitted to the IRS, with all pages and schedules.
-If the IRS does not require that you file a tax return, complete the Student Income Verification form.
+Tax documents are considered signed if they include either the: 1) wet signature of the tax filer, 2) accountants EIN and/or PTIN number.
+If the IRS does not require that you file a tax return, complete the Income Verification – Student form.

 - A complete, signed (even if e-filed) copy of your parents’ U.S. federal income tax return, as submitted to the IRS, with all pages and schedules.
-If the IRS does not require that you file a tax return, complete the Parent Income Verification form.
+Tax documents are considered signed if they include either the: 1) wet signature of the tax filer, 2) accountants EIN and/or PTIN number.
+If the IRS does not require that you file a tax return, complete the Income Verification – Parent form.